nomeata/pybotbrain/README.md

 by anyone.

 Until then, if you dare, you are welcome to run it on your own.
-You do not need a server for it, just an Amazon Webservices account, and it will very likely run well within the free tier.
+You do not need a server for it, just an Amazon WebServices account, and it will very likely run well within the free tier.
 See `./Building.md` for instructions.

 ## Can I contribute?